 You’ll also have the option to shop around and choose your lender based on a variety of factors and features.
 With the federal student loan program, you don’t get to choose your servicer unless you consolidate your loans, but that process can slightly increase your interest rate, making it more costly.

-That said, if you have federal student loans, refinancing them with a private lender will cause you to lose access to current and future student loan forgiveness programs.
-Also, most private lenders don’t offer income-driven repayment plans.
+That said, if you have federal student loans, it’s important to remember that refinancing them with a private lender will cause you to lose access to current and future student loan forgiveness programs.

 The bottom line